List of NCAA Philippines basketball champions: Early years (1924–1935)

+In 1931, the midgets' championship was renamed as the "juniors' championship".

 The old-timer six (1936–68)

-After National University, University of the Philippines Manila, and University of Santo Tomas left the NCAA in 1932, the Ateneo de Manila, Colegio de San Juan de Letran, De La Salle College, José Rizal College, Mapúa Institute of Technology and San Beda College continued the association and its membership remained unchanged for several decades.
+After National University, University of the Philippines, and University of Santo Tomas left the NCAA in 1932, the Ateneo de Manila, Colegio de San Juan de Letran, De La Salle College, José Rizal College, Mapúa Institute of Technology and San Beda College continued the association and its membership remained unchanged for several decades.

 World War II interrupted the NCAA's activities in 1941, but the association resumed operations after the war in 1947.

+The Zamora Cup was a trophy disputed within the NCAA after World War II.
+If was given to the team that wins three seniors championships after the war.
+San Beda won the cup in 1955.

 First expansion (1969–78)

 San Sebastian College–Recoletos was admitted in 1969, marking the first change in the NCAA's membership since 1936.
 This increased the association's membership to seven colleges.
 Trinity College of Quezon City was also admitted in 1974, the association's golden anniversary, according to publications of the day.

 First contraction (1978–84)

 The Ateneo de Manila University left the association in 1978 after the championship series against San Beda College where the final game was held behind closed doors.
 In September 1980, De La Salle University withdrew from the association after an August 17 game against Colegio de San Juan Letran turned into a full-blown riot which led to the game being called off.
 The association ordered the game to be replayed behind closed doors but the then-FIBA recognized basketball association, the Basketball Association of the Philippines, ordered the association to cancel the rest of the season.

 San Beda College left in 1984 to concentrate on intramural events.